Revolution Software: 1992–1994: Lure of the Temptress and Beneath a Steel Sky

 The company's logo was inspired by the 1981 film Excalibur and designed in collaboration with a graphic design firm in Hull.

-Released in 1992 for the Amiga, Atari ST and DOS platforms, Lure of the Temptress was both critically and commercially a success which helped set the company up for their future game releases.
+Released in 1992 for the Amiga, Atari ST, and MS-DOS, Lure of the Temptress was both critically and commercially a success which helped set the company up for its future game releases.
 Revolution released the game as freeware on 1 April 2003.

 Their next game was released in 1994; Beneath a Steel Sky became a hit on the Amiga and IBM PC compatibles.
 The game focused on protagonist Robert Foster's abduction and subsequent search for answers in a dystopian city of the future.
-In that period they also ported Sierra's King's Quest VI: Heir Today, Gone Tomorrow to the Amiga.
+In that period it also ported Sierra's King's Quest VI: Heir Today, Gone Tomorrow to the Amiga.
 Virtual Theatre system was used instead of Sierra's Creative Interpreter because of its much better performance.

 1996–1997: Broken Sword: The Shadow of the Templars and Broken Sword II: The Smoking Mirror

-Despite the success of Beneath a Steel Sky, it was the company's next game that they would become best known for, and which would have both the biggest critical and commercial success.
+Despite the success of Beneath a Steel Sky, it was the company's next game that it would become best known for, and which would have both the biggest critical and commercial success.
 Broken Sword: The Shadow of the Templars was released for PC and PlayStation in 1996 and was later ported to the Game Boy Advance in 2002.
 The game revolves around the story of George Stobbart, an American tourist whose holiday in Paris is rudely interrupted by a bombing.
 Investigating, he runs into photo-journalist Nicole Collard, and the two embark on a globe-trotting adventure.
 The hand drawn graphics, story and characters, and gameplay helped cement the company's reputation for story driven games.
 The game was quickly followed by a well-received sequel, Broken Sword II: The Smoking Mirror.
 According to Charles Cecil, each of the first two Broken Sword games sold around 1,000,000 copies in the mid-1990s.

 2000: In Cold Blood and Gold and Glory: The Road to El Dorado

-In July 2000, the company released their first 3D game In Cold Blood for the PlayStation (later released for Microsoft Windows in October 2000).
+In July 2000, the company released its first 3D game In Cold Blood for the PlayStation (later released for Windows in October 2000).
 Set in the near future, the game featured John Cord, an MI6 agent.
 Sent to the fictional, former Soviet region of Volgia, the player embarks on a mission to investigate a newly discovered substance, Blue Nephrine.
 However, Cord is betrayed and must work out by whom, while simultaneously trying to work out what plans the dictator of Volgia, General Nagarov, has for this mysterious new chemical and the implications for the world.

 In December 2000, the company also released a children's adventure game Gold and Glory: The Road to El Dorado to coincide with the release of the film The Road to El Dorado.